 Taxation – the gains made on redemption within 3 years of investment is termed as short term capital gains.
 The gains are added to the income and taxed at marginal tax rates.

 4.Arbitrage Mutual Funds – These funds leverage arbitrage opportunities in stock market to generate returns.
 As they are primarily invested in equities, they are treated as equity funds.
 The returns are similar to Debt Mutual Funds.
-The annual returns for the last 3 years have been in the range of 8% to 9.5%.

 Taxation – the gains made on redemption within 1 years of investment is termed as short term capital gains.
 The gains are taxed at 15%+3% education cess (=15.45%).

-So if you compare the taxation part, the saving bank account gets the most favorable tax treatment followed by Arbitrage Mutual Funds.
+If you compare the taxation part, the saving bank account gets the most favorable tax treatment followed by Arbitrage Mutual Funds.
 Debt Mutual Funds and Fixed Deposits have the same taxation.